Inductive constructions for frameworks on a two-dimensional fixed torus: Background

-A {\it periodic orbit framework} is a pair $\pofw$, where $\pog$ consists of a directed multigraph $G=(V, E)$, together with a labeling $m:E^+ \rightarrow \mathbb Z^2$ of the edges by the elements of the $2$-dimensional integer lattice.
-The map $p: V \rightarrow \Tor^2$ describes the position of the vertices of $\pog$ on the fixed torus $\Tor^2$.
+A (two-dimensional) {\it periodic orbit framework} is a pair $\pofw$, where $\pog$ is a gain graph with the two-dimensional integer lattice $\mathbb Z^2$ as the gain group, together with a map $p: V \rightarrow \Tor^2$ that describes the position of the vertices of $\pog$ on the fixed torus $\Tor^2$.
 The graph $\pog$ will be called a {\it periodic orbit graph}.
-Note that $\pog$ is actually a {\it gain graph} or {\it voltage graph} \cite{TopologicalGraphTheory, gainGraphBibliography}, that is, a graph whose edges are labeled invertibly by elements of a group $G$.

 The edges of $\pog$ (denoted $E\pog$) are recorded as follows: $e=\{v_i, v_j; m_e\}$, where $m_e \in \mathbb Z^2$.
-Since $m$ labels the edges of $G$ invertibly, it follows that we can equivalently write
+Since $m$ labels the edges of $G$ invertibly, it follows that we can equivalently write $e=\{v_j, v_i; -m_e\}$.